itsalwaysbenny/CV-Ben-Taylor/README.md

 July 2011-March 2014: - Wynyard Hall Country House Hotel, Wellington Restaurant- Assistant Restaurant Manager/Acting Restaurant Manager

 ### Interests
 - Sports: I am an avid football and cricket fan as well as other sports.
-I also enjoy the gym, hiking and table tennis.
+I also enjoy the gym, hiking and table tennis
 - Music: I am a regular concert goer and am currently learning to play guitar
 - Podcasts: I have found a wide range of podcasts to listen to regularly including comedy, science, news and interviews
 - Comedy: I often go to comedy clubs because who doesn't need a laugh